What is Verbal Behavior Therapy – Lighthouse Autism Center

 What is Verbal Behavior Therapy

-There are a number of benefits to the Verbal Behavior approach to Applied Behavioral Analysis.
+There are a number of benefits to the Verbal Behavior approach to ABA.

-- Analysis augments our understanding of the language acquisition process in a natural environment.
-(Language acquisition can be natural don’t confuse it with being innate.)
+- Enhances analysis of the way we learn to speak in a natural environment.
+(Language acquisition can be natural but should not be confused with being innate.)

-- Allows language to be broken down into small units/components for indepth analysis
+- Allows language to be broken down into small sections for in-depth analysis.

-- With the analysis, specific instructional sequences can be systematically developed.
+- With the analysis, specific instructional sequences can be systematically developed for an autistic individual.

 - Allows for individualized instructional strategies based on what the individual needs.

-- Intervention plans for individuals with difficulties with language and/or disabilities can be incorporated into natural as well as contrived settings.
+- Intervention plans for individuals with difficulties with language and/or disabilities can be incorporated into natural and artificial settings.